Proquation/Toronto-Shelter-Analysis/README.md

 This gives us an RMSE of (mean ± std): 0.030 ± 0.016 for Rooms and and RMSE of (mean ± std): 0.066 ± 0.042.
 Most values hover around 0.8 - 1.

-As predicted values remained within 3% of actual values, this indicates a strong stability in the model and is consistent across time.
+As predicted values remained within 3% of actual values for Rooms and 6.6% of actual values for Beds, this indicates a strong stability in the model and is consistent across time.

 ## Challenges